 CAUSE OF ACTION: Plaintiff claims that FGT damaged his oyster beds by activities associated with the April 1998 lowering of the twenty four inch FGT pipeline in the Gulf.
 Plaintiff has made a demand for $697,087.50 based upon a trespass cause of action for damages and as a third party beneficiary for breach of the Limited Term Easement between FGT and the State of Texas.

 STATUS: On June 30, 1999, we offered the Halilis $21,738 to settle the alleged claims.
 Offer to settle was not accepted.
 Our expert visited the site August 13-14 to inspect the oyster lease.
 Initial results show minimal, if any, damage from our construction activities.
 The assessment of alleged oyster lease damages has taken place and shows minimal if any impact from FGT 's April 1998 pipeline lowering.
 Direction drill completed without incident.
+The report was submitted to Halili's attorney and no further action is anticipated.

 Henkels & McCoy, Inc. v.
 Florida Gas Transmission Company and XYZ Insurance Company (New Orleans, Federal Court) (Filed April 5, 1999) (Served April 15, 1999) (Mangham, Hardy & Stevens/Onebane, Bernard, Torian, Diaz, McNamara & Abell) (Soldano) REVISED